Skip to content

 1. Stand no higher than 12-18" above "full pool" wherever able.
 See Appendix A regarding the measurement process.

 2. Be constructed from naturally occurring materials, i.e. natural wood or stone as the first option.
-Any composite materials proposed should have color and texture variations that visually mimic a naturally occurring material (e.g. appreciating a deep brown/green color vs. a bright white/grey; and also a recycled timber vs. a flat polyurethane or metal panel).
+Any composite materials proposed should have color and texture variations that visually mimic a naturally occurring material.

 3. Be installed within the homeowner's property — not within the existing waterline.